- On the Record

 The workforce regularly faces occupational health and safety issues and yet those who work in healthcare are frequently unfamiliar with OHS* processes.
-This includes the understanding of exposure to hazards such as occupational violence, bullying, work-related fatigue, patient or client handling, needlestick injuries, cytotoxic drugs or other hazardous chemicals and other everyday risks faced by those who work in the healthcare industry.
+This includes the understanding of exposure to hazards such as occupational violence, bullying, work-related fatigue, patient handling, manual handling, needlestick injuries, hazardous chemicals and other everyday risks faced by those who work in the healthcare industry.

-Please note: for the purpose of discussing current Victorian workplaces the term Occupational Health and Safety (OHS) will be used instead of Work Health and Safety (WHS), or interchangeably.
+Please note that for the purpose of discussing current Victorian workplaces the term Occupational Health and Safety (OHS) will be used instead of Work Health and Safety (WHS), or interchangeably.
 Participants will be introduced to the WHS laws and the state specific OHS laws.

 This course is recommended for healthcare workers who currently work or plan to work in an occupational work health and safety OHS/WHS role as it applies in the healthcare industry; in any healthcare setting ranging from hospitals, healthcare services, aged care facilities and community healthcare.